 'Beautiful...elegantly depicts the lives within an English country house on the cusp of a new age' - Natasha Solomons

-It's been a fantastic experience for me, more so now that I know that RUTHERFORD PARK has been so well received (and is already into a second print run).
+It's been a fantastic experience for me, more so now that I know that RUTHERFORD PARK has been so well received.
 To everyone who has blogged and reviewed, thank you!
-I hope that when THE WILD DARK FLOWERS is published, you'll feel that it's even more dramatic, poignant and interesting than before.
+I hope that that you also find THE WILD DARK FLOWERS even more dramatic, poignant and interesting than before.
 We follow the Cavendishes and their staff into WW1, and the story begins in May 1915.

 One thing that I always pride myself on getting right is the historical detail.
-This period is especially important to me, as my uncle (my mother's eldest brother) enlisted in 1914 and fought on the Somme..........
 If you enjoy history, take a look through my other novels, too.
 Writing as 'Elizabeth McGregor' I've covered some diverse subjects, among them the Franklin expedition of 1845 (THE ICE CHILD); the Victorian painter Richard Dadd (THE GIRL IN THE GREEN GLASS MIRROR); and the plant explorer Ernest Wilson (A ROAD THROUGH THE MOUNTAINS).

 The whole idea for RUTHERFORD PARK began with my grandfather's experiences of working for a large country house in Yorkshire during the Edwardian period, and the fictional Cavendishes grew out of my memories of that.
 The book had actually been in my mind for over twenty years and I'm thrilled that it's now sprung into life; grateful too for my guardian angels who made it happen - Wendy McCurdy and Liv Blumer in New York, and my UK agent Laura Longrigg at MBA.